 Right customer, right message

-Mobile devices enable smart businesses to match the right communications channel to the right customer.
+SMS marketing enables smart businesses to match the right communications channel to their ideal target audience.

-Companies are using mobile devices to move beyond delivering generic messages to broad customer segments, towards sending personalized content that offers tangible, immediate value to the recipient.
+Companies are using well-considered mobile marketing strategies to move beyond delivering generic messages to broad customer segments, towards sending personalized content that offers tangible, immediate value to the recipient.
 A great example of this is Uber using push notifications to notify customers when surge pricing periods end in their area.

-Innovative retailers are offering mobile-enabled experiences that offer customers more choice in how they pay for goods and services.
+Innovative retailers are offering experiences optimized for mobile phones that offer customers more choice in how they pay for goods and services.
 Starbucks’ own mobile wallet now accounts for 7 million transactions a week in the U.S. (16% of all Starbucks transactions).
 That’s a lot of coffee.
-Marketers are using mobile-only promotional offers to make customers aware of the range of ways they can engage using their devices.
+Marketers are using mobile-only promotional offers and mobile advertising to make customers aware of the range of ways they can engage using their devices.

 KLM - mobile engagement in action